 The Louisiana "Dirty South" Chapter was established June 9th, 2009 and is operated out of Houma, Louisiana.
 The Dirty South Chapter has 37 patched members.
-The Terrebonne Parish Sheriff's Office, Terrebonne Narcotics Task Force, Houma Police Department, Thibodaux Police Department, Louisiana State Police, Village East Fire Department, Bayou Cane Fire Department, Bourg Fire Department, Grand Caillou Fire Department, Little Caillou Fire Department, Port Harbor Police Department, United States Marine Corps, United States Army, St. Mary Parish Sheriff's Office and United States Coast Guard are represented.
+The Terrebonne Parish Sheriff's Office, Terrebonne Narcotics Task Force, Houma Police Department, Thibodaux Police Department, Louisiana State Police, Village East Fire Department, Bayou Cane Fire Department, Bourg Fire Department, Grand Caillou Fire Department, Little Caillou Fire Department, Port Harbor Police Department, United States Marine Corps, United States Army and St. Mary Parish Sheriff's Office are represented.

 The Dirty South has donated to numerous charities and tragedy stricken families throughout the state of Louisiana.
 As of March 2017 we have contributed time, monetary and gift donations exceeding $210,000.00.

 For any inquiries go to our "contact us" page.

 President & Trustee - Sidney "Sid" Simmons, EOW 4-23-11

 Vice President & Trustee - Dallas "Book" Bookenberger

 The Dirty South started with 16 charter members and have grown to the largest chapter in the country.